 The history of Bamberger Nature Park is shrouded in mystery.
 I was unable to find any historical information online, or at the park.
 All of the signs pertain to the Leon Creek Greenway which runs through the park.
 To my surprise, I noticed a road running through the center of the park.
 The road was once known as Old Babcock Road, and is currently blocked by gates at both ends.
 Several bikers were using the road to travel through the park.

 Bamberger Nature Park contains 2.5 miles of paved trails, and various natural trails.
 The Leon Creek Greenway enters the park from the north, and extends all the way to the intersection of I-10 and Loop 1604.
-It runs through Bamberger Park, crosses underneath Babcock Road, and continues through Oxbow, and OP Schnabel Park.
+It runs through Bamberger Park, crosses underneath Babcock Road, and continues through Oxbow and OP Schnabel Park.
 Each of these are very popular biking areas.

-As soon as we parked on a hot, weekday morning, I noticed several bikers waiting to ride.
+As soon as we parked on a hot, weekday morning, I noticed several bikers preparing to ride.
 We quickly came to the concrete greenway trail and a few more bikers crossed our path.
 As we continued on, I noticed trails heading into the woods from the loop trail.
 We took the first possible trail and another biker rode past as we entered the woods.
 Clearly, we were hiking through a popular biking park.

 At the northwest side of Bamberger Nature Park we entered the woods once again.
 Bike tracks were clear on these natural trails, and there were several intersecting trails in the woods.
 The trails in this section of the park seemed especially challenging to bike, but one biker made his way through nonetheless.
 We followed the trail around the west side and came out onto the paved trail leading back to the parking area.
-Our hiking path ended up looking like a figure eight through the park.
+Our hiking path ended up looking like a figure-eight through the park.

-Biking at Bamberger
+Biking at Bamberger Nature Park

 The greenways in San Antonio are great for biking through (seemingly) natural areas with ease.
 The natural trails twist and turn through densely shaded areas, providing a completely different experience.
 Some of the trails seem rather challenging for a bike.
 Inside the woods at Bamberger Nature Park I noticed rocks, roots, branches, hills, and A LOW BRANCH – LOOKOUT!

-On closer inspection there was something strange about that low branch.
+On closer inspection there was something strange about this low branch.
 It had marks in the center as if someone attempted to cut it in half, but gave up because their tool was not causing enough damage.
 Low branches provide a certain element of danger while biking through the woods.
 Be safe, and don’t lose your head.
 Despite the creek, the woods were bone dry during this time of year (September).

+Grab the best hiking gear and go dog friendly.
 I wish you good fortune on the trails to come.